Amordia/GalaxyMorphology-ResNet50/README.md

 # Galaxy Morphology Classification using ResNet50

-This repository contains the implementation of a supervised machine learning algorithm for galaxy morphology classification using ResNet50.
-It includes the full source code, datasets, and result visualizations.
+This repository contains the supervised implementation of galaxy morphology classification using the ResNet50 architecture.
+It is part of a broader project exploring different methodologies for galaxy morphology classification, including semi-supervised approaches using Convolutional AutoEncoders (CAE) and MoCo.

-## Background
+## Background and Significance

-Galaxies come in a variety of shapes and sizes.
-Automated classification of galaxy morphology is crucial for understanding the universe's evolution and structure.
-This project employs the ResNet50 architecture to achieve this task.
+Galaxy morphology studies are a crucial part of astronomical research, aiding our understanding of the universe's history and evolution.
+However, classifying galaxy morphologies is often intricate and time-consuming, requiring extensive manual effort and expertise.
+Thus, an effective automated approach for large-scale galaxy morphology data has become an important astronomical research topic.

+Recent successes of deep learning and machine learning in image classification and recognition pave the way for automating galaxy morphology classification.
+Traditional supervised learning methods often require ample labeled data, which can be a luxury in many real-world applications.
+Also, the unique characteristics of astronomical data, such as high noise levels and imbalances, mean that directly applying existing deep learning models might not yield optimal results.

+In the broader context of this research, various methodologies, including the MoCo-based semi-supervised learning algorithm, were explored.
+This specific repository focuses on the supervised ResNet50 model for galaxy morphology classification, serving as a baseline for comparing other methods.

-## Directory Structure
+## Repository Structure

-- `src/`: Contains the main source code in a Jupyter notebook format.
+- `src/`: Contains the main source code in Jupyter notebook format.
-- `datasets/`: Contains datasets used for training and validation.
+- `datasets/`: Datasets used for training and validation.
-- `results/`: Contains various plots and CSV files showcasing the model's performance.
+- `results/`: Contains various plots showcasing the model's performance.
 - `models/`: Contains the saved weights of trained models.

 ## Getting Started